dorkydanny/champernowne100b/README.md

 #### Note: limited by the u32 power (so around i=~700m)

+### Option 3 - r2champernowne linux binary
+asks you for the nth digit and generates.
+Used for quick lookups.
+Little customization.

 ## NOTE: This string of bytes is not in decimal form (0.n), instead taking on the integral form of (n).